ave-dcd/mave_vocabulary/README.md

 For a given DNA element we distinguish the mode of variant programming/engineering (e.g. all SNV, indels, ClinVar variants etc).

-Controlled vocabulary terms (one or many):
+Controlled vocabulary terms for `scope.type` (one or many):

-- Coding
+- coding
-- Intronic
+- intronic
-- Non-coding regulatory
+- non-coding, regulatory
-- Non-coding other (eg tRNA)
+- non-coding, other

+Libraries may be further described with `scope.description`.
+The `description` field should be populated for any library of type `non-coding, other` (e.g. tRNA libraries).

 **Variant library characteristics** – methods used to generate the library